grellyd/grellyddotcom/content/writing/bonaire.md

 ## How

 We are looking to bring the vast majority of the required gear, and are just looking to rent tanks and weights.
 This means transporting our regs, BCDs, fins, mask, wetsuit etc. in a checked bag on the airplane.
+Be sure to get insurance against the case of an airline error.

 We are looking to rent a villa via AirBnB that we can all share for the two weeks.
 Think private pool.
 Think late nights with the Caribbean sun, and a little too much rum.
 Think every couple with a private room, but possibly shared bathrooms.

+We are looking to rent a car and drive around to all the dive sites.
+The stories go that you rent a truck with tanks in the back, dive all day, then pull up to the store at the end of the day, and they just bring the air hose out and fill the tanks on the truck.
+Then next day do it all again.

 We anticipate the trip down will not be easy or quick, but hopefully pain free.
-We’ve heard a few stories of multiple connecting flights, and well these days, YXE in Saskatoon isn’t exactly the most connected of airports.
-We may try to fly out of YVR.
+We’ve heard a few stories of multiple connecting flights and a few trials getting down.
+For us, YXE in Saskatoon isn’t exactly the most connected of airports.
+We will probably opt to fly out of YVR as our dive gear is near there.

 ## Costs

 Here is a rough breakdown of our expected costs:

  - Flight: $1200 CAD / person round trip
  - AirBnB Villa: 5k for everyone.
-With 8, that’s ~625 CAD / person.
+With 8, that’s ~$625 CAD / person.
 If we have fewer folks coming, we can find a smaller place for less.
  - Diving Rentals: $35/day for air, plus $7/day for the tank.
 With weights and whatever else gets tacked on, call it $50/day for rentals all in per person.
 Therefore for 10-12 days of diving we are looking at $500-$600 CAD / person
  - Food: Ideally we will cook in our villa and occasionally go out.
 Ballpark, call it $30 CAD per day, or $300-$360 CAD / person
  - Travel insurance and the like: ~$100/person

 Rounding up slightly, that means we are looking at ~$3000 CAD / person for the trip, all in.

-We will get a more accurate number as we plan, and can adjust if folks need.
+We will get a more accurate number as we plan, and can adjust to cheaper options where possible if folks prefer.

 ## The ask

 We want to get a solid feel for numbers within the next month.
-That means please let us know by the end of the day on **Sunday September 10th** if you’re game.
+That means please let us know by the end of the day on **Sunday September 10th** if you’re committed.

 If you are, please let us know:
  - How many in your crew you are bringing